 You should also hire employees before you find a physical office space.
 Working from home is not common, and employees care about working close to home due to heavy traffic.

-India Employment Compliance
+India Employment Laws

 Employment laws in India are notably complex.
-One of the best things you can do is create a written employment contract that outlines your employee’s compensation, benefits, and termination information.
+One of the best things you can do is create a written employment contract that outlines each employee’s compensation, benefits, and termination information.
 Make sure the employment contract and offer letter state all salary amounts in Indian rupees as opposed to foreign currency.

 Negotiating compensation packages is also hard to navigate.
 India has many pre-tax allowances for employees, so many workers try to maximize their take-home pay and allowances.
 Keep in mind during negotiations that a basic salary is usually around 40% of an employee’s total compensation packages.